ChangJoo-Park/flutter_foreground_service_plugin/README.md

 Please *DO NOT* use now.
 It is experimental state.

-## You Can Do this plugins with..
+## You Can Do this plugin with..

 - Start Foreground Service (with callback)
 - Stop Foreground Service (with callback)
 - Using infinite interval on your configurations.

-## You Can Not Do this plugins with...
+## You Can Not Do this plugin with...

 - [ ] Change Notification Level
 - [ ] Change Notification title and contents